sparkflows/sparkflows-docs/docs/aws/admin-guide/rds.rst

 -------------

 * Install MySQL on a machine or you can use MySQL running on AWS Cloud Infrastructure.
-* It might be easier to install it on the same machine you are installing Fire Insights on.
+* It might be easier to install it on the same machine you are installing Sparkflows on.

   To get more information on setting AWS RDS, visit : `AWS Guide <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html>`_

-  .. note:: Make sure that MySQL database should be accessible from Fire Insights Machine.
+  .. note:: Make sure that MySQL database should be accessible from Sparkflows Machine.

 Step 3 : Create the DB for Fire in MySQL
 -------------------------------